smithashley/Covid-Employment-Recovery/README.md

 1. Define the schema
 2. Read in .csv file from Azure Data Lake Storage
 3. Transform data (clean up columns and data types)
-4. Write the 3 Dataframes that were created to Azure Synapse Analytics
+4. Write the dataframes that were created to Azure Synapse Analytics

 ## Query data and filter down to Virginia
 ![](https://github.com/smithashley/Covid-Employment-Recovery/blob/main/images/VAquery.png)